spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26656"
 ```

+``NOTE: This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION 26656 on this node, thus FIREWALL needs to ALLOW IN connections to 26656``

-### (b)(PROXMOX GUEST Node) Recommended to EDIT to USER_DEFINED P2P LISTENING port from 26656 to another port, USEFUL when hosting fullnode/validator on Proxmox GUEST.
+### (b)(PROXMOX GUEST Node) Recommended to EDIT to USER_DEFINED P2P LISTENING port from 26656 to another port say 26603, USEFUL when hosting fullnode/validator on Proxmox GUEST.
+(ANY SOURCE to DESTINATION 26603 on node)

+``This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION 26603 (instead of 26656) on this node``

 If you wish to install validator/fullnode as a guest node (proxmox guest), you can edit the default LISTENING p2p port for validator/fullnode from 26656 be 26603 (in case 26656 is taken).
 This is desirable say if you want multiple testnets of celestia, to be run as different guest nodes and all need access to 26656.
 This changes the default port for listening for p2p connection for validator from 26656 to 26603.
 This is important if you are using say a proxmox guest node for validator and using natting to map ports from guest to host node.

 ``NOTE: You will also need to setup natting from Guest port 26603 to Host port 26603.
 If you have firewall, you need to open 26603 port in firewall for both GUEST and HOST node to allow it to listen in on this port``